What Is Forex Leverage Trading?

 Frequently asked questions

 Yes, it does.
-Whenever your score a profit with leverage your profits are proportional to the level of your leverage ratio.
+Whenever you score a profit with credit your profits are proportional to the level of your ratio.
 If you use a ratio of 1:50, then your profits will be 50 times larger.

-This depends on your setup, strategy, leverage ratio, and lot size.
+This depends on your setup and strategy.
 But for example, if you trade $1000 with a leverage of 1:25 and your currency pair moves 0.50% in your direction you will score a profit of $125.